Article

 • Address: The W-9 form must also include the current address of the vendor, including number, street, and apartment or suite number, as well as the city, state, and ZIP code.

-• Taxpayer Identification Number: It must either be a social security number, an individual taxpayer identification number, or an employer identification number.
+• Taxpayer Identification Number: If the name on line one is an individual, the vendor should provide their Social Security Number (SSN).
+If the name on line one is an entity, they should provide their Employer Identification Number (EIN).
 If an individual is a resident alien and not eligible for an SSN, they should use their IRS individual taxpayer identification number (ITIN).

 • Exemptions: Only specific businesses or entities will need to fill out the exemptions section.
 If a business or entity is exempt from backup withholding, they will need to list their code here.